 If a plastic material claims to be biodegradable and compostable in Australia, it must comply with Australian standard AS 4736‐2006.
-This standard provides assessment criteria for plastic materials that are to be biodegraded in municipal and industrial aerobic composting facilities.
+This standard provides assessment criteria for plastic materials that are to be biodegraded in municipal and commercial aerobic composting facilities.
 This Australian standard is similar to the widely known European EN 13432 standard, but has an additional requirement of a worm test.

 In order to comply with the AS 4736‐2006, plastic materials need to meet the following requirements: